bit-turtle/algor/README.md

 # algor

-A library with some useful algorithms written in C++
+A library with some useful algorithms written in C